murderteeth/rarity-masterwork/README.md

   - add `summoner` intelligence modifier
   - add `summoner` specialty crafting ranks appropriate for weapons or armor
   - or if crafting masterwork tools, add `summoner` base crafting skill ranks (no specialty required)
 - If the score is equal or higher the item's DC (difficulty class), the check succeeds and the score is added to the project's total progress in exchange for `summoner`'s experience points.
 If your score is high enough to complete the project, `summoner` pays a prorated amount of XP.
-The XP cost of making a craft check is otherwise one day's XP, or 250 XP.
+The XP cost of making a craft check is otherwise one day's work, or 250 XP.
-- If the craft check score is less than the item's DC, the check fails, no progress is made, and one day's XP is burned (250 XP)
+- If the craft check score is less than the item's DC, the check fails, no progress is made, and one day's XP is spent

 Check the progress of a project: